embeddedTS/misc-samples/README.md

 # Misc.
 Samples

-A collection of various sample and example code for use with Technologic Systems' products
+A collection of various sample and example code for use with embeddedTS' products